Dubai is extremely rich in cultural heritage and your Dubai trip will be incomplete without exploring these cultural attractions and religious sites.

 1) Jumeirah Mosque

 The grand Jumeirah Mosque is one of the finest examples of Islamic and Fatimid architecture.
+It is also one of the most beautiful mosques in Dubai.
 It welcomes people of all faith and can accommodate up to 1200 worshippers at a time.
 It looks spectacular in the evening with lights and is one of the most-photographed mosques in the city.

 2) Dubai Museum

 If you are a history buff, you must surely visit the Dubai Museum.
 Located in the Al Fahidi Fort in the Al Bastakiya Quarter, this museum displays Dubai’s rapid growth and transformation through several maps, videos, weapons, ammunition, instruments other artifacts.
-It consists of galleries recreating houses, deserts, souks, mosques, date farms , and marine life, that give a lot of information about Dubai before the oil boom.
+It consists of galleries recreating houses, deserts, souks, mosques, date farms, and marine life, which give a lot of information about Dubai before the oil boom.

 3) Sheikh Mohammed Centre for Cultural Understanding

 This centre follows an ‘Open Doors, Open Minds’ policy and is a wonderful place to learn about the Arabian way of life.
 You can get all your questions about the culture and customs answered by the host and also sample local meals here.

 4) Dubai Heritage Village

 The Dubai Heritage Village resembles a tiny Bedouin style Emirati village where you can experience the authentic Emirati life.
 You can shop for local products, learn about local arts and craft, see camels, enjoy cultural performances, and understand about the pearl diving industry.